 Each chapter ends with a few pages of assessment.
 He points out the strengths of each system along with a few critiques.
 Merkle is fair in both his summary and critique of each of the systems.
 There are no straw-man arguments in the book.
 Merkle does not cite fringe representatives of positions.
 It would be easy to cite Darby or Bullinger as representatives of dispensationalism, or cherry pick some of the stranger ideas of Reconstructionism.
 He has chosen legitimate representatives of each position and presents their ideas as fairly as possible.

 The last chapter is a helpful summary of the six theological systems covered in the book.
 Some readers may want to start with this chapter before reading the more detailed descriptions in chapters 2-7.

-Something Merkle does not address in this book is the in-family animosity between the three types of dispensationalism and the three types of covenant theology.
+Something Merkle does not address in this book is the in-family animosity between the three types of dispensational theology and the three types of covenantal theology.
 Any system self-identifying as “progressive” is asking for trouble from the classic form of the theology.
 There are many classic dispensationalists who look at recent developments as compromises and defections from “real dispensationalism.”
 Any progressive form of covenant theology (especially one that leans toward dispensationalism) will raise suspicions of straying too far from assured reformation truth.
 But as this book demonstrates, theological systems ought to continue to grow and develop.

 NB: Thanks to Lexham Press for kindly providing me with a review copy of this book.
 This did not influence my thoughts regarding the work.